pipecraft2/user_guide/doc/quicktools.rst

 ================================ =========================
 Setting                          Tooltip
 ================================ =========================
-``read_R1``                      | applies only for paired-end data.
-Identifyer string that is common
-                                 | for all R1 reads (e.g. when all R1 files have '.R1' string, then
-                                 | enter '\\.R1'.
-Note that backslash is only needed to escape dot
-                                 | regex; e.g. when all R1 files have '_R1' string, then enter '_R1')'
 ``min_overlap``                  | minimum overlap between the merged reads ``min_length``                   | minimum length of the merged sequence ``allow_merge_stagger``          | allow to merge staggered read pairs.
 Staggered pairs are pairs